-These plans will come with a selection of benefit options and you can either choose and off the shelf package or design a plan that is best for you.
+These plans will come with a selection of benefit options and you can either choose an off the shelf package or design a plan that is best for you.
 Benefits and coverages typically include the following:

 - General Liability Insurance

-- Non Owned and Hired Auto
+- Non-Owned and Hired Auto

 - Kidnapping and Ransom (K&R)

 - Errors and Omissions ( $ back from the client)

 - and more…

 What Types of Organizations Should Purchase International Liability Coverage?

 Review your foreign liability plan if your organization: